jeffstride/idp/book_source/final-project/tips/ML.md

 ```
 ````

-# 4th Approach: Prediction and Forecasting
+## Prediction and Forecasting
-Regression models are commonly used for predicting and forecasting numerical values based on historical data.
+(4th Approach) Regression models are commonly used for predicting and forecasting numerical values based on historical data.
 The model's predictions can provide valuable insights into future trends, patterns, or behaviors, aiding in decision-making and planning.

 In the context of Alcohol Prevalence for a given state, the following decisions can be made in order to better the lives of individuals living in these areas: